 After logging in, authorized administrators can use the Reset to Factory Default management function (not to be confused with the front panel reset button).
-When a successfully authenticated authorized Administrator performs Reset to Factory Default, all settings previously configured by the Administrator (such as USB device blacklist) will be cleaned and reset to factory default settings.
+When a successfully authenticated authorized Administrator performs Reset to Factory Default, all settings previously configured by the Administrator (such as USB device allowlist/blocklist) will be cleaned and reset to factory default settings.
 Once the Reset to Factory Default function has been completed, the Secure KVM will terminate the Administrator Logon mode, purge keyboard/mouse buffer, and power cycle the Secure KVM automatically.
-After a successful self-test, the KVM port focus will be switched to Port 1.
+After a successful self-test, the KVM port focus will be switched to Port 1, and the CAC function of each port will be set to factory default (enabled).
 Audit logs are retained and a log is generated for Reset to Factory Default.

 The TOE also provides non-administrative users a front panel Reset button allowing the user to delete TOE stored configuration and settings.
-Performing the reset function by pressing the Reset button for more than 5 seconds, purges the Keyboard/Mouse buffer; and the switch performs a self-test and switches to Port 1.
+Performing the reset function by pressing the Reset button for more than 5 seconds, purges the Keyboard/Mouse buffer; the CAC enable/disable feature is restored to the factory default 'enabled' state; and the switch performs a self-test and switches to Port 1.
 CDF configured by Administrator, logs, Administrative tasks, or other secure functions are not affected by the front panel Reset function.